Now You Know Why I Hate My Boarding School Years

-In secondary school, we had a practice where a group of buddies would come to a mutual agreement about how they’d consume the tokens our parents gave us at the beginning of the year.
+We had a practice: a group of buddies would come to a mutual agreement about how they’d consume the tokens our parents gave us at the beginning of the year.
 Or those they’d bring during the visits we had on the last Saturday of every month.

 Then again, it was affordable.
 You know what that means to African parents.
 Plus, I loved it anyway.